mariamsamu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# welcome in my  More pointers, arrays and strings  at alx , me (cstfre)
+# this is my task as C - More pointers, arrays and strings